JBX2010/KataGo_Colab/README.md

-## Want to run an AlphaGo strength Go bot by yourself?
+Want to run an AlphaGo strength Go bot by yourself?
 Believe me, it just that easy.
 In just 1 or 2 clicks and within a minute, you can have a Super Human level Go Bot running under your control.
-No need to spend thousand dollars for a fancy GPU.
+You don't need to spend thousand dollars on fancy GPU.

-## All thanks to Gian-Carlo Pascutto(GCP) and David Wu(Lightvector) who made this possible with their open source Go programs - Leela Zeor and KataGo and of cause Google Research Project Colab.
+All thanks to David Wu(Lightvector) who made this possible with his open source Go programs - KataGo and also Google Research Project Colab.

 ## OGS KataBot English Version: